Ajaz Khan: 2009–2012: Entry in Bollywood

-2013–present: Bigg Boss 7 and further success
+2013–present

 In 2013, he appeared in the film Lakeer ka Fakeer directed by Zubair Khan.
 Later he appeared in three Telugu films Naayak and Badshah.

 In November 2013, Khan participated in the seventh season of the Indian version of the reality TV show Big Brother, Bigg Boss.
-He entered as a wild card contestant who survived until the end where he emerged as a finalist.
+He entered as a wild card contestant who somehow survived until the end where he emerged as a finalist.

 In April 2014, he participated in Colors TV's stunt reality show, Fear Factor: Khatron Ke Khiladi 5 as a wild card contestant.
 He later appeared on Comedy Nights with Kapil.
 In December 2014, he participated in Sony TV's cricket reality show Box Cricket League in its first season appearing in Sara Khan's team.
 Later he entered Bigg Boss 8 where he was introduced as the first challenger.
 He later got ejected from the house after his fight with Ali Quli Mirza in Bigg Boss Halla Bol!.

-He appeared in films like Heart Attack Ya Rab Veta (2014) & Temper (2015).
+He appeared in films like Heart Attack Ya Rab Veta (2014) and Temper (2015).
 In 2016, he appeared in Love Day - Pyaar Ka Din and played the role of Monty.
 In 2020 he appeared in the film Gul Makai.

 Personal life

 Khan is married to Andrea Khan.
 They both have one son, Alexander Khan.

+On 21 October 2018, he was arrested by Narcotics Cell of Mumbai police for alleged possessing ecstasy.
+He was in Arthur Road jail for 26 months after which he was granted bail by the Supreme Court of India.
+He raised several concerns over the condition of jail from his time spent in it.